Skip to content

 Capacity Building: Invest in staff training and capacity building for partners to improve their evaluation skills.

-Expert Opinion: According to Dr. Patricia Rogers, an evaluation expert with international recognition, “Creating an organisational culture of learning is vital; it ensures that evaluations do not become external compliance exercises but are merged into programs as part of improvements.”
+Expert Opinion: According to Dr. Patricia Rogers, an evaluation expert with international recognition, “Creating an organizational culture of learning is vital; it ensures that evaluations do not become external compliance exercises but are merged into programs as part of improvements.”

 Expert Opinions on Best Practices